georgezee/ccbot/README.md

 ## Tech Stack:
 - Slack (for interacting with the bot)
-- Cloudflare (the CDN that receives the result of Slack requests)
 - Python (the back end programming language)
 - Bolt (the Slack framework for creating bots)
 - AWS API Gateway (for receiving requests as the bot)